RotorHazard/RotorHazard/doc/RHAPI.md

 - `set_or_id` (int|Profiles): Either a frequency set object or the ID of a frequency set

 #### db.frequencysets_reset()
-Delete all frequency sets.
+Resets frequency sets to default.
 No return value.

 ### Saved Races
 Saved races are sets of stored information about race history.
 The Saved race object stores results and metadata.
 For a complete picture of a saved race, it is necessary to fetch associated _Pilot Runs_ and _Laps_.